GTsianakas/EdgeDetection/README.md

 # EdgeDetection
-simple implementation of edge detection in java
+simple implementation of edge detection on multiple types of images in java